 Additional matters that may come before the meeting |

-Who Files a Proxy Statement and When
+Who Files a Proxy Statement

 Public companies file proxy statements.
 Any company with securities registered under Section 12 of the Securities Exchange Act of 1934 must file before asking shareholders to vote.